dfint/.github/profile/README.md

 * [**Project status**](https://github.com/orgs/dfint/discussions?discussions_q=label%3Aproject-status) - posts about the current state of development and plans
 * [**Discussions**](https://github.com/orgs/dfint/discussions) (e.g. announcements, questions and answers about this project and so on)
-* [**df-steam-hook-rs**](https://github.com/dfint/df-steam-hook-rs) localization hook and its [**installer**](https://github.com/dfint/installer) - actively developed parts of the project.
-Supported versiond of DF are 50.10 and newer, provided there is a config for the corresponding version.
-Both Windows and Linux platforms are supported.
-  We try to update configs as soon as possible after a game update (typically 2-3 days, or about a week in hard cases).
-* [**df-steam-hook**](https://github.com/dfint/df-steam-hook) - older localization patch/hook, supports DF versions up to 50.11.
 * [**Language communities**](https://github.com/orgs/dfint/discussions/10) - translation coordination and help to apply translation in your language
 * [**Project's Wiki / documentation**](https://github.com/dfint/.github/wiki) - to be written